cbalan/go-stepflow/README.md

 - **Persistence & Resumability** - Save workflow state after each step for fault tolerance.
 - **Composable Step Patterns** - Combine and nest steps to create complex workflows.
 - **Built-in Control Flow** - Conditional execution, loops, and error handling.

+> **Durable workflows**
+> This library only provides the means to pause a workflow and serialize its state after each step, based on the provided definition.
+> To implement durable workflows, this library must be paired with systems that provide persistent storage and distributed locks.

 ## Installation
 ```bash